 The Scottish Antique & Arts Centre located in Abernyte, Perthshire offers an unrivalled selection of antiques and collectables which are complemented by carefully chosen contemporary gifts, furniture, home accessories and quality brands of ladies’ clothing.
 The result is a unique and fascinating shopping experience.
 A short distance from here is the Rait Antiques Centre offering a further opportunity to discover a hidden gem.

 Ospreys, beavers, red deer and red squirrel are just some of the wildlife to be seen around Perthshire.
 All can be seen at the nearby Loch of the Lowes nature reserve.
-Or why not book a guided wildlife tour with Nature Nuts or try the Husky Experience at Bowland Trails.
+Or why not book a wildlife experience with Penny Hedge or Nature Nuts or try the Husky Experience at Bowland Trails.

 A range of off-road driving activities are offered at the nearby Land Rover Experience combining a day of adventure with breath taking scenery.
 This is just a taste of what’s on offer on your Perthshire holiday.
 We invite you to come and experience it for yourself.